Trainual Alternatives: The Best Tools for SOPs, Onboarding, and Training in 2026

 This is where teams commonly start looking elsewhere:

-You need process governance, not only training content
+You need SOP governance, not just training content

 What to look for in a Trainual alternative